Ad-hoc Strategic Intervention

 Scope determines price.
 A scoped channel-exit decision with clean data lands at the floor.
 A pre-board strategic intervention requiring data integration, competitive review, and risk modeling lands at the ceiling.
 The scoping call locks the price before the work begins.
 Fixed once locked.

 Yes.
-A positioning-focused SF-3 produces a 4-8 page positioning intervention scoped to one specific buyer-state (the wrong-fit lead pattern, the category collapse pattern, the evaluator-trust gap).
-Not a full positioning architecture; that is SF-4 territory.
+A positioning-focused Strategic Intervention produces a 4-8 page positioning intervention scoped to one specific buyer-state (the wrong-fit lead pattern, the category collapse pattern, the evaluator-trust gap).
+Not a full positioning architecture; that is Full Marketing Review territory.

-How do I know if my question is SF-3 scope vs SF-4 scope?
+How do I know if my question is Strategic Intervention scope vs Full Marketing Review scope?

-If it is a single stuck decision, SF-3.
-If it is a complete strategy reset across all four marketing axes, SF-4.
-The scoping call diagnoses scope correctly; we redirect to SF-4 if the question is bigger than SF-3 can hold.
+If it is a single stuck decision, Strategic Intervention.
+If it is a complete strategy reset across all four marketing axes, Full Marketing Review.
+The scoping call reviews scope correctly; we redirect to Full Marketing Review if the question is bigger than Strategic Intervention can hold.

 Is the intervention document confidential?